sbcgua/text2tab/README.md

 Text2tab is an utility to parse TAB-delimited text into an internal table of an arbitrary flat structure.

-- supports "unstrict" mode which allows to skip fields in the source data (for the case when only certain fields are being loaded).
+- supports "non-strict" mode which allows to skip fields in the source data (for the case when only certain fields are being loaded).
 - supports "header" specification as the first line in the text - in this case field order in the text may differ from the internal abap structure field order.
 - supports loading into a structure (the first data line of the text is parsed).
-- supports *typeless* parsing, when the data is not checked against existing structure but dynamically create as a table with string fields.
+- supports *type-less* parsing, when the data is not checked against existing structure but dynamically create as a table with string fields.
 - supports specifying date and amount formats
 - supports on-the-fly field name remapping (e.g. field `FOO` in the parsed text move to `BAR` component of the target internal table)
 - supports "deep" parsing - filling structure or table components in the target data container
+- supports "corresponding" parsing - filling only those fields which are in target structure.
+Kind of opposite to "non-strict" feature above.

 And vice versa - serialize flat table or structure to text.